-When underwriters and creditors consider your loan or credit application, they take several factors into account.
-For the uninitiated entrepreneur, this is enough to scare them away to seek capital financing elsewhere.
-To provide you with the knowledge you need, we’ve put together a quick guide to the five C’s of credit.
+When underwriters and creditors consider your loan or credit application, they take several factors into account, including the 5 C’s of credit.

-By mastering the five C’s of credit, you can learn the five most important considerations that lenders have when evaluating your loan application.
-In other words, learning the five C’s can help you secure the funding your business needs to reach your goals.
-Below, we’ve broken down each of these elements to help you get a competitive edge on the competition.
+The 5 C’s of credit are 5 of the most important considerations that lenders have when evaluating your financing application.
+Let’s learn more about each of 5 C’s to help you secure the funding your business needs to reach your goals.

 What Are the 5 C’s of Credit?

-Lenders analyze five main factors when you apply for business credit.
-Known in the industry as “the five C’s of credit,” these considerations are applied whenever a creditor decides whether issuing you a loan passes an acceptable risk threshold.
+Lenders analyze 5 main factors when you apply for business credit.
+Known in the industry as “the 5 C’s of credit,” these considerations are applied whenever a creditor decides whether issuing a loan passes an acceptable risk threshold.

-One of the main benefits of a secured loan is that they are typically offered at a lower interest rate.
+One of the main benefits of a secured loan is that they’re typically offered at a lower interest rate.
 In other words, putting down a deposit in the form of collateral can reduce the amount you pay for the loan over time.

 If you want to keep your chances of approval as high as possible, we suggest taking the following critical credit factors into account.
 Whenever you apply for a business loan or a business line of credit, these “character credentials” can make or break your eligibility: